ArcanaFramework/frametree/README.md

 [![Docs](https://img.shields.io/badge/docs-passing-green)](https://arcanaframework.github.io/frametree/)

-FrameTree is Python framework that is used to map categorical data organised into trees (e.g. subject data organised in file-system directory) onto virtual "data frames".
-Cell in these data frames can be scalars, arrays or a set of files and/or directories stored at each node across a level in the given tree.
-Metrics extracted from the data in these frames are stored alongside the original data, and are able to be fed into statistical analysis.
+FrameTree is Python framework that is used to map categorical data organised into trees (e.g. MRI sessions for multiple subjects and visits, saved in a file-system directory) onto virtual "data frames" for analysis.
+Cells in these data frames can be scalars, arrays or a set of files and/or directories stored at each node across a level in the given tree.

-FrameTree_ manages all interactions with data stores.
-Support for specific specific repository software or data structures (e.g. XNAT or BIDS).
-Intermediate outputs are stored, along with the parameters used to derive them, back into the store for reuse by subsequent analysis steps.
+Derivitives are stored along with the parameters used to derive them back into the store for reference and reuse by subsequent analysis steps.

-Analysis workflows are constructed and executed using the Pydra_ dataflow API, and can either be run locally or submitted to cloud or HPC clusters using Pydra_'s various execution plugins.
-For a requested output, FrameTree determines the required processing steps by querying the store to check for missing intermediate outputs and parameter changes before constructing the required workflow graph.
+Extracted metrics can be exported to actual data frames for statistical analysis.

 ## Documentation